Shicheng-Guo/m6Asnp/README.md

-# m6A-SNP and human disease
+### Genome-wide identificaiton of m6A-SNP and human disease